dragidude/CarbonSequesterModel/README.md

 ---

-**Note**: This model provides "back-of-the-envelope" calculations for evaluating the viability of algae-based carbon sequestration.
-Results should be validated with more detailed studies before implementation.
+**Note**: This calculator provides "back-of-the-envelope" calculations for evaluating algae-based carbon sequestration concepts.
+Results should be validated with detailed studies and expert review before any real-world implementation.